organix/uFork/fpga/fomu/cpu/monitor.md

-(although both are 16 bits wide). uFork cannot address uCode program/data memory. uCode must be able to access uFork memory as well as it's own uCode program/data space. uFork values are type-tagged, and include non-address _fixnums_.
+(although both are 16 bits wide). uFork cannot address uCode program/data memory. uCode must be able to access uFork memory as well as its own uCode program/data space. uFork values are type-tagged, and include non-address _fixnums_.
 The following table illustrates the mapping